csiro-workspace/pointcloudplugin/README.md

 Point Cloud plugin for CSIRO Workspace
 ======================================

 This project is a plugin for the [CSIRO Workspace](https://research.csiro.au/workspace/) scientific workflow framework.
-Its purpose is to expose existing open source libraries including [PCL](https://research.csiro.au/workspace/), [libLAS](http://www.liblas.org/), [LASzip](http://www.laszip.org/) and [SSD Surface Reconstruction](http://mesh.brown.edu/ssd/software.html) for use in Workspace to support point cloud processing and visualisation workflows.
+Its purpose is to expose existing open source libraries including [PCL](http://pointclouds.org/), [libLAS](http://www.liblas.org/), [LASzip](http://www.laszip.org/) and [SSD Surface Reconstruction](http://mesh.brown.edu/ssd/software.html) for use in Workspace to support point cloud processing and visualisation workflows.

+This plugin is very early in development and only exposes a small percentage of data structures and algorithms from the listed libraries.
+Feedback and contributions are more than welcome to help expand its capabilities.

 Contributors
 ------------